cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

-Because we are aiming for be a flexible, extensible cross-chain transaction format, new transaction processing options should be added to `TxBody` as soon those as use cases are discovered, even if they can't be implemented yet.
+Because we are aiming for be a flexible, extensible cross-chain transaction format, new transaction processing options should be added to `TxBody` as soon those use cases are discovered, even if they can't be implemented yet.

 Because there is coordination overhead in this, `TxBody` includes an `extension_options` field which can be used for any transaction processing options that are not already covered.
-App developers should, nevertheless, attempt to upstream important additions to `Tx`.
+App developers should, nevertheless, attempt to upstream important improvements to `Tx`.

 ### Signing

-Signatures are made using the `SignDoc` below which reuses `TxBody` and only adds the fields which are needed for signatures but not present on `TxBody`:
+Signatures are structured using the `SignDoc` below which reuses `TxBody` and only adds the fields which are needed for signatures but not present on `TxBody`:

 ```proto